 Nor do we know if other factors influenced pubic presentation.
-It’s possible that women (and men) shaved their pubes to treat and prevent pubic lice, an epidemic for centuries.
-It’s also possible that social position played a role, with courtesans being more likely than other women to be nude models and manicure their muffs.
+It’s possible that women (and men) shaved to treat and prevent lice, an epidemic for centuries.
+It’s also possible that social position played a role, with courtesans being more likely than other women to be nude models and resort to manicuring.

-Early photography (1840s) shows most—but not all—models with full bushes.
-The same goes for early motion-picture pornography (1890s).
+Early photography, the 1840s, shows most but not all models with full hair.
+The same goes for early motion-picture pornography in the 1890s.

 A 1968 survey of Australian nudists found that 40 percent of women did nothing to their pubic hair while half trimmed it somewhat, and 10 percent removed it.

-America’s major men’s magazines (Playboy, Penthouse) did not show centerfolds below the hips until the 1970s.
-For the next 30 years, most had full bushes or modest trims.
+Major men’s magazines in the U.S. (Playboy, Penthouse) did not show centerfolds below the hips until the 1970s.
+For the next 30 years, most had full hair or modest trims.
 But after 2000, the majority showed little or no pubic hair.
-But like sixteenth-century nudes, it’s unclear if the magazines’ models were typical of American women or reflected art directors’ aesthetics.
+But like 16th-century nudes, it’s unclear if these magazine models were typical of American women or reflected art directors’ aesthetics.

 Brazilian waxing, commercial removal of some or all pubic hair, was introduced by a New York spa in 1987.
 Since then, the term has become a part of the lexicon, but it’s not clear how many women have had “Brazilians,” let alone how many have them regularly.

-Meanwhile, my own informal survey of Internet chatter finds comments all over map.
+Meanwhile, my own informal survey of Internet chatter finds comments all over the map.
 Some say pubic appearance is a matter of personal preference while others call bald “the new normal,” dismissing natural presentation as “retro-bush.”
 Some say presence or absence of pubic hair has no impact on women’s sexuality, while others contend that shaved women are either more adventurous or the victims of overbearing men who insist that they shave.

 Study #1: Which Women Remove It?